microsoft/vscode-docs/docs/terminal/basics.md

 * [Tasks](/docs/editor/tasks.md) - Tasks let you integrate with external tools and leverage the terminal heavily.
 * [Mastering VS Code's Terminal](https://www.growingwiththeweb.com/2017/03/mastering-vscodes-terminal.html) - An external blog with plenty of power user tips for the terminal.
-* Explore the rest of the terminal commands by browsing your keybindings.json file within VS Code.
+* Explore terminal commands by browsing the keyboard shortcuts within VS Code (**Preferences: Open Keyboard Shortcuts** then search on 'terminal').

 ## Common questions